IS4Code/SharpUtils/README.md

 Bit arithmetics on float.
 An interesting (but not too pratical) concept is the FloatPtr struct, with size varying between 32-bit and 64-bit based on the system native integer size.

 ### ObjectModel
-Basic implementation of the types specified ECMA TR/89 standard, but missing from .NET.
+Basic implementation of the types specified in the ECMA TR/89 standard, but missing from .NET.

 ### Patterns
 A concept porting interfaces to static classes.
 A common pattern is the *TryParse* pattern, for example, which is also present in this namespace (as *PParseable*).